Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 Instructions

-• Blend garlic through mustard into a paste.
+• Blend garlic, basil, honey, and mustard into a paste.

 • Add apple cider vinegar and balsamic and mix completely.